Consensys/doc.web3signer/docs/reference/api/json-rpc.md

 ---
-description: Web3Signer JSON-RPC API reference
+description: Use for signing execution layer payloads
 sidebar_position: 1
 ---